 Previously Disney had FastPass, but now they have transformed the FastPass service into what’s now known as Disney Genie +.

-Now, Disney Genie+ is an add on to your park ticket for $15 per day.
+Now, Disney Genie+ is an add on to your park ticket from $15 per day.
 Although the Disney Genie App is free to use for access to maps, build an itinerary, view updated ride wait times, and the ability to book a restaurant reservation, pre order food, plus more, the Genie Plus feature enables you to skip the lines and book a timed slot to use the Lightning Lane on selected rides and attractions, including some character meet and greets, subject to availability.

 Speaking of Lightning Lanes, you can also purchase a further additional paid service called INDIVIDUAL Lightning Lanes, which allows you to pay for two line skips a day where you use the Lightning Lane queue for the most popular ride(s) in the park.
 This option is great for people who only have one or two major rides on their bucket lists and don’t want to spend the additional money on Disney Genie +.